Kathie Russo appears in the following:

 Monday, January 07, 2013

-This week Alec talks with filmmaker Judd Apatow, whose most recent film, “This is 40”, may be his most personal.
-For Apatow, each movie he makes is “a letter to myself telling me something that I need to know about how to live my life."
+Filmmaker Judd Apatow thinks each of his movies is "a letter to myself telling me something that I need to know about how to live my life."

 Monday, December 24, 2012

-This week Alec sits down with Jamie and Alex Bernstein, to hear about growing up with the maestro, Leonard Bernstein.
-And while they knew him in the tux and tails, they also knew him as the dad who loved games.
+Jamie and Alex Bernstein speak to Alec about their maestro father, Leonard Bernstein.
+They knew him in the tux and tails, but they also knew him as the dad who loved games.